-But Kathy and I spent most of our time on the Lower East Side.
-The fact is, we had our own scene down here.
-Our favorite bar was Stanley’s, on East 12th Street and Avenue B. There, on the weekends, everyone in Bohemia that you knew was there: painters, writers, etc. And later, there was another bar called The Annex, which was on East 10th Street and Avenue B. The same crowd would be there, as well.
+But Kathy and I had our own scene in the Lower East Side.
+Our favorite bar was Stanley’s, on East 12th Street and Avenue B. On the weekends, everyone in Bohemia that you knew was there.
+There was another bar called The Annex, which was on East 10th Street and Avenue B. The same crowd would also be there.
 Later, down on East 3rd Street, in and around 1967 to 1970, Slugs’ opened up.
 And across from Slugs’ was The Old Reliable Tavern, a bar owned by an old couple.

 The Bohemian crowd, not the local yokels, would go there to dance.
-After we were tired of dancing, we would walk across the street to Slugs’ to listen to some damn good serious jazz.
+When we were tired of it, we would walk across the street to Slugs’ to listen to some damn good serious jazz.
 It was around this time, if not earlier, that I met Ishmael Reed, circa 1962.

-Ishmael was a writer who had come down from Buffalo.
-He would come by our pad on East 4th Street from time to time to pick my brain about the downtown scene -- who did I know, what did I think about this, what did I think about that -- and when it came to writing -- what about this writer, that writer, and their works.
+Ishmael was a writer down from Buffalo.
+He would come by our pad on East 4th from time to time to pick my brain about the downtown scene -- who did I know, what did I think about this, what did I think about that, and when it came to writing what about this or that writer.

-The Civil Rights Movement from the South to the North was in the air and constantly the headlines on newspapers and on television.
+The Civil Rights Movement from the South to the North was in the air and constantly the headlines on newspapers and television.
 John F. Kennedy, who was President at the time, silently sent Special Forces to Vietnam.
-And many young draft dodgers were trying to get the hell out of the United States and go to Canada to avoid being drafted into the military.
-Even then, before they even started, the war in Vietnam wasn’t popular.
-So, slowly, demonstrations against segregation and the war in Vietnam were just beginning in New York City.
+And many young draft dodgers were trying to get the hell out of the United States and go to Canada to avoid being pulled into the military.
+Before it even started, the war in Vietnam wasn’t popular.
+So, slowly, demonstrations against the war and against segregation were beginning in New York City.
 This followed demonstrations against the nuclear bomb (“Ban the Bomb”).
-Aside from people talking about literature, arts, and music, I got up about segregation and the war in Vietnam.
+So the Bohemian crowd aside from people talking about literature, arts, and music, also talked about segregation and the war in Vietnam.

-The Organization of Young Men was made up of young Afro-American intellectuals, not unlike Progressive Labor, which was made up of young Anglo and Jewish intellectuals from Columbia and NYU (for the most part) who thought of themselves as Marxist.
-As an aside, they had made visits to Communist China, Russia, and Cuba after the revolution, against the wishes of the United States.
-We were a bunch of writers, actors, musicians, etc. We even had a couple of photographers involved, named Leroy Lucas and Al Simon.
+The Organization of Young Men was made up of young Afro-American intellectuals, not unlike Progressive Labor, which rallied young Anglo and Jewish intellectuals mainly from Columbia and NYU who thought of themselves as Marxists.
+They had made visits to Communist China, Russia, and Cuba after the revolution, against the wishes of the United States.
+We were a bunch of writers, actors, musicians… We even had a couple of photographers involved, named Leroy Lucas and Al Simon.

-As mentioned before, we would meet every Sunday at LeRoi Jones’ pad on East 14th Street.
+As mentioned before, we would meet every Sunday at LeRoi Jones’ on East 14th Street.
 It was like being in a class.
-LeRoi would sit at the front of his living room at a desk and the rest of us would sit on folding chairs facing him.
-If memory serves me right, most of the meetings were bitching sessions.
-We were sitting around bitching, complaining about segregation, prejudice, etc., and how we were mistreated by white folks in this country.
-It seemed to me that nothing was going to get done, and all we were going to do was sit around and complain.
-The text at that time was Frantz Fanon’s The Wretched of the Earth and Fyodor Dostoyevsky’s The Possessed (The Devils).
+LeRoi would sit in the front of his living room at a desk and the rest of us on folding chairs facing him.
+If memory serves me right, most of the meetings were bitching sessions: complaining about segregation, prejudice, and how we were mistreated by white folks in this country.
+It seemed to me that nothing was going to get done except sit around and complain.
+THE text at that time was Frantz Fanon’s The Wretched of the Earth and Fyodor Dostoyevsky’s The Possessed (aka The Devils).

 Every Sunday seemed to be the same.
-After the meetings, which would go from around 3 in the afternoon to about 7 at night, we would join and walk over to Washington Square.
-We would then listen to folk singers playing blues on harmonicas and guitars.
-The out-of-town tourists would stroll around the park, taking it easy.
+After the meetings, which would go from around 3 in the afternoon to about 7 at night, we walked over to Washington Square then listened to folk singers playing blues on harmonicas and guitars.
+The out-of-town tourists strolled around the park, taking it easy.
 And Big Brown, the local poet, sat on the mound near the fountain and recited folk poetry from memory with one of his friends passing a hat.
-Later that night, if we had any money, we would go to hear some music at the Village Vanguard, The Five-Spot, or The Village Gate.
+Later that night, if we had any money, we went to hear some music at the Village Vanguard, The Five-Spot, or The Village Gate.

-Word had it that the city fathers had thrown the black folk off of welfare in the town for no apparent reason.
-For lack of any other action, OYM decided they should go up there and protest against the black folks being thrown off welfare in that town.
+Word had it that the city fathers had thrown the black folk off of welfare for no apparent reason.
+For lack of any other action, OYM decided to go up there and protest against that move.
 Well, I thought that was a great idea, but I was dis-inclined to go.
 My interests were elsewhere.
-In other words, I hadn’t come to New York City to join a protest; I had come to New York City to become a writer.
-The only reason I had joined this group was that they were creative, not because they were interested in protesting.
+I hadn’t come to New York City to join a protest; I had come to become a writer.
+The only reason I had joined this group was because they were creative, not because they were interested in protesting.

-So I went to the parties and got involved with them in the discussion of the arts, literature, etc. and the only established writers in that crowd were LeRoi Jones (with his book Blues People: Negro Music in White America) and A. B. Spellman (his book was Four Lives in the Bebop Business).
+So I went to the parties and got involved with them in the discussion of the arts, literature, music, theater… The only established writers in that crowd were LeRoi Jones (with his book Blues People: Negro Music in White America) and A. B. Spellman (Four Lives in the Bebop Business).
 That does not mean the others weren’t published; I just didn’t know it at the time.
-I tried not to get too deep into a conversation about politics.
-And then later, there was Umbra.

 When I met Tom, he said the reason he started Umbra was that he wanted to be around writers, and since he didn’t know any at that time, he figured the way to meet some was to start a workshop.
 So that’s how Umbra was born.
 I got to know some of them, but I was never inclined to join.
 It was not my cup of tea.
-Fact is, Ishmael would come by my apartment on East 4th Street, along with David Henderson later on, and would tell me all about the disagreements and arguments that Umbra would have.
+Fact is, Ishmael would come by my apartment on East 4th Street, and later on with David Henderson, and would tell me all about the disagreements and arguments that Umbra had.
 The more negative things he said about the organization, the least I was inclined to join.